hustcc/GitHub-Repo-Widget.js/README.md

 <script type="text/javascript" src="GithubRepoWidget.min.js"></script>
 ```

 That's it!
 All of the styling is included and image assets are pulled from GitHub.

+This automatically handles the CSS styling as well by adding a script tag into the head of the document.
+This makes it really easy to add to page since there are no other dependencies.
+Also, the container is fluid so it fills whatever width is available.

 **`All the usage is same with GitHub-jQuery-Repo-Widget`**.